 We are offering shares of our common stock.
-This is our initial public offerin g and no public market currently exists for our common stock.
-We 9 public offering price will be between \$ and \$ per share.
-We have applied to list our common stock on The Nasdag Global Market under the symbol "SRRK." ,
+This is our ini tial public of ering and no public market currently exists for our common stock.
+We anticipate that the initial public offering price will be between \$ and \$ per share.
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "SRRK." -